cefinley/cypher/README.markdown

-Cypher: Morpheus Scheduler GUI
+#Cypher: Morpheus Scheduler GUI

 * Author: Corey Finley
 * Date: Wed May 18, 2011
 * Version: 0.1.0

 #Goals of the project

-Cypher is a visual scheduler for Morpheus which will include the following functionallity
+Cypher is a visual scheduler for Morpheus which will include the following functionality

 * Veiw current scheduled task
 * Update current scheduled task